itskennedy/project-work-y1-2015/README.md

 - Determine the rate change of any language considered from the previous month.
 - Determine the language with the greatest rate and the gratest rate change grouped by year/state.

+Optional: Analyze and implement some methodologies to weigh the tweet.
+For example use the number of followers of the user.

 ## Presentation

 Build a webapp to display the results obtained from the data analysis.